 General.
-[UPDATE] Under State law, the County is required to administer State and federal health programs, and to provide for a portion of their costs with local revenues, such as sales and property taxes.
-These services are provided under the County's health system (the "Health System"), which includes the following divisions: Aging and Adult Services/Public Authority, Behavioral Health and Recovery Services, Correctional Health, Emergency Medical Services, Environmental Health, Family Health, Health Administration, Health Coverage Unit, Health Information Technology, Public Health Policy and Planning, and the Medical Center.
-The County is also responsible for all medical care of the indigent pursuant to State law.
+Under State law, the County is required to administer State and federal health programs, and to provide for a portion of their costs with local revenues, such as sales and property taxes.
+These services are provided under the County's health system ("County Health"), which includes the following divisions: Aging and Adult Services, Behavioral Health and Recovery Services (BHRS), Correctional Health, Emergency Medical Services, Environmental Health, Family Health Administration, Health Coverage Unit, Health Information Technology, and Public Health Policy and Planning.
 The County provides these medical care services to all County residents regardless of their ability to pay.
+The County is also responsible for all medical care of the indigent in the County pursuant to State law.

-The Board approved \$827.3 million for fiscal year 2018-19 in total requirements (expenditures and department reserves) for all Health System services and programs, or 23.95% of the County's fiscal year 2018-19 Adopted Budget for General Funds.
-The General Fund cost of all Health System services and programs (net of State and federal reimbursements and other revenue), is budgeted at \$156.5 million, including \$58.1 million in General Fund contributions to the Medical Center for medical care of the indigent, pursuant to the State mandate described in the preceding paragraph.
+The Board approved \$959.1 million for fiscal year 2020-21 in total requirements (expenditures and department reserves) for all County Health services and programs.
+The General Fund cost of all County Health services and programs (net of State and federal reimbursements and other revenue), is budgeted at \$182 million or 10.4% of the County's fiscal year 2020-21 Adopted Budget for General Funds.
+These costs were exclusive of certain COVID-19 pandemic health related costs which were allocated to and paid from discretionary revenue sources, including federal and State reimbursement.
+See "COUNTY FINANCIAL INFORMATION - COVID-19 Pandemic and Impact on County."

-During fiscal year 2018-19, the cost of General Fund operating divisions within the Health System is funded with approximately 36% from State funds (including realignment revenues described in "COUNTY FINANCIAL INFORMATION-State Funding" below), approximately 4% from federal funds, approximately 28% from charges for services, and approximately 20% from County funds, with the remaining 12% being funded primarily by aid from local agencies, miscellaneous revenues and existing fund balances.
+During fiscal year 2020-21, the cost of General Fund operating divisions within County Health are funded with approximately 32% from State funds (including realignment revenues described in "COUNTY FINANCIAL INFORMATION-State Funding" below), approximately 4% from federal funds, approximately 23% from charges for services, and approximately 28% from County funds, with the remaining 13% being funded primarily by aid from local agencies, miscellaneous revenues and existing fund balances.

-The County owns and operates an acute care hospital, a long-term care facility as well as ten primary care clinics with a total of 509 beds.
-Collectively, these facilities are referred to as the Medical Center.
-The hospital provides a full array of emergency, in-patient, psychiatric, imaging, laboratory, specialty health, skilled nursing, and surgical services.
-The clinics provide community-oriented primary and specialty care across the County and provided approximately 236,352 ambulatory visits to County residents in fiscal year 2017-18.
+The County owns and operates an acute care hospital and a long-term care facility, with a combined total of 448 licensed beds, as well as seven Federally Qualified Health Centers (FQHCs).
+Collectively, these facilities are referred to as the SMMC.
+The hospital provides a full array of emergency, inpatient, psychiatric, imaging, laboratory, specialty health, skilled nursing, and surgical services.
+The FQHCs provide community-oriented primary and specialty care across the County and provided approximately 232,000 ambulatory visits to County residents in fiscal year 2019-20.

-The Medical Center is operated as an enterprise fund, separate and apart from the County's General Fund.
-The Medical Center is funded by a number of revenue sources, including State and federal funds, pharmaceutical and medical supply sales, and net patient revenue, as well as contributions from the General Fund.
-During fiscal year 2018-19, the cost of the Medical Center is funded with approximately 42% from State and federal funds (including realignment revenues described in "COUNTY FINANCIAL INFORMATION-State Funding" below), approximately 37% in net patient revenues, approximately 16% from the General Fund, with the remaining 5% being funded by the sales of pharmaceuticals and medical supplies, miscellaneous revenues and existing fund balances.
+The SMMC is operated as an enterprise fund, separate and apart from the County's General Fund.
+The SMMC is funded by a number of revenue sources, including State and federal funds, pharmaceutical and medical supply sales, and net patient revenue, as well as contributions from the General Fund.
+During fiscal year 2019-20, the cost of the SMMC was funded with approximately 40% from State and federal funds (including realignment revenues described in "COUNTY FINANCIAL INFORMATION-State Funding" below), approximately 37% in net patient revenues, approximately 14% from the General Fund, with the remaining 9% funded by the sales of pharmaceuticals and medical supplies, and miscellaneous revenues.